 Located 2.5 hours by train from Tokyo, KAI Kawaji is a riverside hot spring ryokan that pays homage to pastoral Japanese scenery, with an entryway that passes right under a traditional row house and a watermill located on the premises.
 Large windows offer scenic views of nearby hills and a river that runs past the ryokan's outdoor baths, while the traditional kaiseki dinners highlight unique Tochigi cuisine and the cultural activities offer an inside look at the customs of the past.

 - 150 min.
 From Tokyo

 - Best Rate Guarantee

 Japan’s hidden luxuries—at your fingertips

 KAI is a leading brand of luxury boutique hot spring ryokans.
-Every establishment offers a contemporary take on the traditional Japanese inn, providing unique, location-specific experiences—from exclusive activities to specialty suites—designed to immerse guests in the lavish world of Japanese regional craftsmanship.
+Every establishment offers a contemporary take on the traditional Japanese inn, providing unique, location-specific experiences.
+From exclusive activities to specialty suites, KAI is an invitation to immerse yourself in the rich diversity of Japanese culture.

 Rooms are designed to allow guests to fully soak in the area's majestic scenery.
 Each room features a custom-built sofa that invites guests to lie back and enjoy the views, which fill the room's spacious windows like a private art display.

 KAI Signature Rooms incorporate elements of regional craft cultures in their design.
 At KAI Kawaji, each room is decorated with paper ornamentation made from locally sourced Yashu hemp, with a different seasonal motif that recalls Japan's pastoral landscapes.

 KAI Signature Room